 Helping people overcome drugs such as cocaine isn’t easy.
 That’s why we offer a variety of programs to meet the many needs of our clients.
 Some of the services that we provide include:

 - Intensive outpatient rehab

 - Gender-specific treatment

 - Individual therapy program

 - Group therapy program

 - Dual diagnosis treatment

 Learn more about the dangers of cocaine withdrawal symptoms at Zelus Recovery.
 Let us help you avoid relapse after getting clean.
-Reach out to our friendly staff today at 208.518.0797.
+Reach out to our friendly staff today at 208.518.0797, or contact us online.